K

 Queen & Co.
 Aluminum Transit

-provided by the well known surveying instrument collector Mike Beal, it is only the 2nd known Aluminum
+instrument collector, it is only the 2nd Aluminum transit

 The scope is 8" long and the plate measures